 Mykonos is known for its luxurious attitude, posh facilities, and top-quality accommodation.
 Such an ambiance is maintained at the leading boutique hotels and villas on the island.

 Some of the best hotels are Cavo Tagoo in Tagoo, Kensho in Psarou, Bill and Coo in Megali Ammos & Mykonos Grand Resort in Agios Ioannis.

 They set high standards when it comes to providing each visitor with everything they could ask for.
 Excellent views, amazing aesthetics, crystal clear infinity pools, and a fascinating gastronomic scene are only one aspect of the experience!

 Renting a car or a scooter is the easiest way to move around the island without having to depend on buses.

 It will give you the freedom to set your own schedule while you will also have the chance to visit remote places or beaches that are not reachable by bus.

 On the other hand, parking might be a bit of a pain, especially in town.

-Book you car with us!
+Book your car with us!
 We offer the best rates on the market!

 Mykonos has a fascinating and diverse gastronomic scene, from local taverns with a traditional aura to luxurious restaurants for fine dining.

-Dinning at some of the finest restaurants must definitely be added in your list of things to do!
+Dining at some of the finest restaurants must definitely be added to your list!